FaarisKhairrudin/SQL-Data-Warehouse-Project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse and Analytics Project (In Progress)
 Welcome to the Data Warehouse and Analytics Project repository! 🚀

 This project is currently in progress and focuses on building a **modern data warehouse** using SQL Server.
 It includes the implementation of **ETL processes**, **data modeling**, and **analytics**, showcasing the fundamentals of **data engineering**.